Fine-grained Few-shot Recognition by Deep Object Parsing: Deep Object Parsing

-{\it Multi-Scale Extension.} We extend our approach to incorporate multiple scales.
+{\it Multi-Scale Extension.} We extend our approach to incorporate parsing parts at multiple scales.
 This is often required because of significant difference in orientation and pose between query and support examples.
-To do so we simply consider masks, $M_s(\mu)$ at varying grid sizes indexed by $s$.
-As such, proposed method directly generalizes to multi-scales, and part expressions can be obtained across different scales at any candidate location.
-To estimate part-location we integrate across all the different scales to find a single estimate.
+To do so we simply consider masks $M(\mu)$ and templates $D$ at varying mask sizes $s \in \gS$, each leading to independent part location and expression estimates ($\mu_{s, p}$, $z_{s, p}$) for part $p$. \cref{alg:alg1} specifies the parse of an input instance and \cref{fig:overview} shows an overview of object parsing.